 - Yes, Apple keeps copying from Google, but you have to understand something.
 Under Steve Jobs,and continuing under the heavy-handed tactics of Jony Ives till he left, the company was very slow to adopt new technologies.
 Now that pretty much the old guard is gone, Apple can finally bring more features to iOS and iPadOS and make them more like actual smartphones.
-Still waiting to be able to run two apps simultaneously on iPhones, though.

 - This is supposed to be a developers conference, not a hardware release event.
 This is to talk to the app and software development community, about new features that comes to the software side of the platform.